joes0451/ADev/ReadMe.txt

 	does not have a build.xml, from the menu choose Project->Update.
 	The 'android' tool will generate any files or folders that need to be updated, as needed for the Android project.
-	If the project already has a target defined in it's project.properties file, leave the Target SDK, in the Update Dialog, blank.
+	If the project already has a target defined in its project.properties file, leave the Target SDK, in the Update Dialog, blank.
 	Or you can check the project's 'project.properties' file and try to match the target Id.